Latest posts by Nick Chasinov

 The pandemic has made life difficult in innumerable ways, but it has also presented business opportunities to savvy entrepreneurs.
 Company closures left spaces for startups to fill, and the unprecedented environment prompted the creation and development of specific markets.
 For example, IBM’s U.S. Retail Index estimates that the coronavirus and resulting social distancing measures have accelerated the transition from in-person retail to e-commerce by about five years.

 Many entrepreneurs are looking for new revenue streams and the chance to finally start their own businesses.
 The U.S. Census Bureau reported an 18% increase in applications for employer identification numbers by September compared to the same period in 2019.
 This is the largest increase in new businesses since 2007.

-But if you’re one of the 3.2 million people who applied for an EIN, you might need a little help getting off the ground digitally.
-Based on our website traffic at Teknicks, we’ve seen increased interest in startup educational information on franchising, app creation, blogging, SEO, Google analytics, website creation and other web-based inquiries related to starting a business online.
+If you’re one of the 3.2 million people who applied for an EIN, you might need a little help getting your new business off the ground digitally.
+Based on our website traffic at Teknicks, we’ve seen increased interest in startup educational information on franchising, app creation, blogging, SEO, Google Analytics, website creation and other web-based inquiries related to starting a business online.